Mothercare's interim CEO named permanent boss

-LONDON Struggling British baby products retailer Mothercare (MTC.L), fighting off a takeover bid from U.S. group Destination Maternity (DEST.O), named its interim chief executive as its permanent CEO on Thursday.
+LONDON, July 10 Struggling British baby products retailer Mothercare, fighting off a takeover bid from U.S. group Destination Maternity, named its interim chief executive as its permanent CEO on Thursday.

 Mark Newton-Jones, who led online retailer Shop Direct for almost a decade, took over as interim boss in March, replacing Simon Calver who quit in February after a profit warning showed his plans to revive the group were faltering.